Yyassin/doodles/README.md

 #### Directory Structure

 The `/test` directory houses all our unit tests, while the source code is in `/src`.
 The source code is split into the `/api` folder which stores our REST server routers and controller for all our database modes, the `/firebase` folder which contains Firebase connection initialization code, along with `/models` to store our table schemas.
-The `/lib` directory stores code relating to WebSockets and WebRTC interaction management, and make use of the utility function helpers and classes in `/utils`.
+The `/lib` directory stores code relating to WebSockets and WebRTC interaction management, and makes use of the utility function helpers and classes in `/utils`.

 ### Firebase Emulator
 Our node backend tests make use of a Firebase emulator.
 Follow these steps to install it: